 This means that the translator handling financial translations should be a subject matter expert and has experience in a specific field.
 This is essential as mistakes can affect the credibility of the bank.
 There are so many details to consider such as numbers as well as the legal jargon used in the banking sector, particularly when it comes to opening accounts, applying for loans and other financial transactions.

 In the finance sector, terminology is one of the major hurdles.
-A financial translator must have the specific background to understand the type of financial document to be translated.
-Proper understanding of the document should be accompanied by the awareness of the issues involved in the document.
+A financial translator must have a specific background to understand the type of financial document to be translated.
+Proper understanding of the document should be accompanied by an awareness of the issues involved in the document.
 There could be some history involved, which could be learned from the context of the source document.
 In such cases, the translator has to do research.
 This is often the case when it comes to international companies and banks.

 After the translator has fully understood the document, he or she should find the ambiguities within the content and try to understand them as well.
 This should be done prior to beginning the translation so that delay in the translation process is minimized or avoided.
 It is also important for the translator to clarify information that might be confusing or ambiguous.